paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-152-energy-independence-and-security.md

   (A) *In general* — The Council shall meet not less than once a year.

-  (B) *Federal Advisory Committee Act* — The Federal Advisory Committee Act (5 U.S.C.
-App.) shall apply to a meeting of the Council.
+  (B) *Chapter 10 of title 5* — Chapter 10 of title 5 shall apply to a meeting of the Council.

 (4) **Plans** — No later than 1 year after December 19, 2007, and every 5 years thereafter, the Council, in conjunction with the Secretary, shall develop a 5-year plan for integrating basic and applied research so that the United States retains a globally competitive domestic energy storage industry for electric drive vehicles, stationary applications, and electricity transmission and distribution.